Mdhaker/JSocial/README.md

 # JSocial
-Simple Java SDK (package) contain a REST client for : Facebook, google+, tumblr, twitter, youtube to collecte and prepare data for analysis
+Simple Java SDK (package) contain a REST client for : Facebook, google+, tumblr, twitter, youtube to collecte and prepare data for analysis.

+Documentation will be provided very soon